 First dates - how not to blow it

-Once you meet someone special the least thing you want to happen is for him to disappear.
-With that being said, would you like to increase your chances of him calling you back?
-Would you like him to invite you on a second–third-fifth date?
+Once you meet someone special the least thing you want to happen is for them to disappear.
+With that being said, would you like to increase your chances of them calling you back?
+Would you like them to invite you on a second - third - fifth date?

-You were feeling so uplifted before the date and after it you found yourself feeling down.
+You were feeling so uplifted before the date and after it you felt down.
 Is this what you put your lovely outfit on for - to listen to some stranger's negative talk?
-Are you looking forward to a date #2 to hear more of that AGAIN?
+Would you look forward to a date #2 to hear more of that AGAIN??